vpisarev/opencv_lectures/README.md

-# opencv_lectures
-materials for various lectures
+The repository contains various lectures on OpenCV and the supplied sample code